jitpack/jitpack.io/API.md

 ## Authentication

-API for private repositories uses basic authentication.
-Pass your authentication token as the username.
+API for private repositories uses basic authentication using your authentication token as the **username**.
+You can find your token on https://jitpack.io/private.

 ```
 curl -uTOKEN: https://jitpack.io/api/builds/:groupId/:artifactId/:tag